-Ir may be worth observing, that all the historians, who lived near that age. or what perhaps is more decifive, all authors, who have cafually made mention of those public transactions, still represent the civil disorders and convulsions as proceeding from religious controverly, and confider the political disputes about power and liberty as intirely subordinate to the other.
+IT may be worth observing, that all the historians, who lived near that age, or what perhaps is more decifive, all authors, who have cafually made mention of those public transactions, still represent the civil disorders and convulsions as proceeding from religious controversy, and consider the political disputes about power and liberty as intirely subordinate to the other.
 'Tis true, had the King been able to abstain from all invasion of national privileges, it is not probable, that the puritans ever could have acquired fuch authority as to overturn the whole constitution: Yet so entire was the subjection into which Charles was now fallen, that, if the wound had not been poisoned by the infusion of theological hatred, it must have admitted of a very easy remedy.
 Disuse of parliaments, imprisonment and profecution of members, ship-money, an arbitrary and illegal administration; these were loudly complained of: But the grievances, which tended chiefly to enflame the parliament and nation, especially the latter, were, the furplice, the rails placed about the altar, the bows exacted on approaching it, the liturgy, the breach of the fabbath, embroidered copes, lawn-fleeves, the use of the ring in marriage, and of the cross in baptism.
-On account of these, were both parties contented to throw the government into fuch violent convulfions; and to the difgrace of that age and of this island, it must be acknowleded, that 200milubai20 the diforders in Scotland intirely, and those in England mostly, proceeded from so mean and contemptible an organ \.
+On account of these, were both parties contented to throw the government into fuch violent convultions; and to the difgrace of that age and of this island, it must be acknowledged, that the diforders in Scotland intirely, and those in England mostly, proceeded from so mean and contemptible an origin +.

-Some perfors, partial to the leaders, who now defended public liberty, have ventured to put them in ballance with the most illustrious characters of antiquity; and mention the names of Pym, Hambden, Vane, as a just parallel to those of Cato, Brutus, Cassius.
-Profound capacity, indeed, undaunted courage, extensive enterprize; in hese particulars, perhaps the Roman do not much surpass the English patriots: But what a difference, when the discourse, conduct, conversation, and private as well as public behaviour, of both are inspected?
-Compare only one circumstance, and consider its consequences.
-The leizure of those noble antients were totally employed in the study of Grecian eloquence and philosophy; in the cultivation of polite letters and civilized society: The whole discourse and language of the moderns were polluted with mysterious jargon, and full of the lowest and most vulgar hypocrisy.
+Some persons, partial to the leaders, who now defended public liberty, have ventured to put them in balance with the most illustrious characters of antiquity; and mention the names of Pym, Hambden, Vane, as a just parallel to those of Cato, Brutus, Cassius.
+Profound capacity, indeed, undaunted courage, extensive enterprize; in these particulars, perhaps the Roman do not much surpass the